aKaReZa75/eBoard_M66/ATCommands.md

 # ✅ **🔌 Step-by-Step AT Command Sequence**

-This section provides a complete, step-by-step sequence of AT commands to initialize and use a GSM/GPRS module with MQTT capabilities.
-Each step includes the required command, explanation, expected response, and usage hints.
+This section provides a complete, structured AT command sequence to initialize a GSM/GPRS module and connect it to an MQTT broker.
+Each step includes commands, explanations, expected responses, and helpful usage tips.

 ## **1. Power-up and Basic Check**